Private Applicator Certification

 Pesticide certification runs in a three-year cycle.
 The current certification cycle began on July 1, 2023 and will end on June 30, 2026.

 Private applicators are required to keep records of restricted-use pesticide applications and, if workers and/or handlers are employed, all application records must be maintained for two years.
 The following document may used to maintain Federal recordkeeping requirements: Pesticide Application Recordkeeping FormF 808 and SP 363-H. Employers of workers and/or pesticide handlers may want to refer to Worker Protection Standard checklist, found here: WPS Requirements for Employers of Workers.
 At one time, USDA had a printed version of a recordkeeping manual, but now is only available for download at USDA’s website.
 More information concerning EPA’s recordkeeping requirements may be found here.
-A new Private Applicator RecordKeeping Manual PB1917 may be found here.
+A new Private Applicator RecordKeeping Manual PB1917 may be found here or you may contact the Tennessee Department of Agriculture to obtain a printed copy.
+TDA may be contacted at 615-837-5148.

 Many of the new fumigation labels require users to have specialized training.
 Please visit the fumigation webpage for more information.
 A Licensee must be present at the time of all fumigation applications.

-Beginning July 1, 2023, private applicators will be required to attend 3-hours of training and attend a recertification event to maintain their certification into the 2026 certification cycle.
+Beginning July 1, 2023, private applicators will be required to attend 3-hours of approved training to maintain their certification into the 2026-2029 certification cycle.
 If points/CEUs are not accrued, repeating the initial private applicator training and passing an exam would be required.
+County Extension Personnel will request points for meetings through the PSEP Office.